 So much content out there.
 I can’t even begin to digest all that is good.
 To save you time, here are my recommendations.

-The Good Fight – (CBS all access) – If you loved the “Good Wife” this picks up where it left off only without Alicia.
+The Good Fight – (CBS all access) – If you loved the “Good Wife” this streaming-only and hard-to-find series picks up where it left off only without Alicia.
 Much of the cast returns along with a great set of new actors.
 Delroy Lindo, Audra McDonald, Nyambi Nyambi and Sarah Steele are particularly great additions.
 This show succeeds on so many levels.
-Its smart, it’s funny, perfectly cast, and well acted.
+Its smart, it’s funny, correctly cast, and well acted.
 Love this show.

 The Americans – (FX and Amazon Prime) – This show has just gotten better year after year.
 The current and last season might be the best yet.
 Double agents, multiple operations, and operators.
 Always moving, and who knew Felicity could be a total badass.